-Shefali Sood serves on the Advocacy Committee on the Student Advisory Board and is a third-year medical student.
+Shefali Sood serves on the Advocacy Committee of the Student Advisory Board.
+After completing her first three years of medical school at New York University, she is currently pursuing a MPH before completing her medical studies.
 Shefali grew up in Michigan and graduated from the University of Michigan-Ann Arbor (Go Blue!) in 2017 with a degree in International Studies, focusing on Global Environment and Health, and Spanish Language and Culture.
 Shefali wrote her Honors Thesis on the 'climate change refugee' discourse in South Asia.
-Currently, she is interested in exploring the field of environmental health and its widespread implications and is working with the other students to establish a student-run asylum clinic at NYU.
+Currently, she is interested in exploring the field of environmental health and its widespread implications and helped launch a student-run asylum clinic at NYU last year.

 Asylum & Refugee Outreach Committee

-Madeline Cohen current serves on the Asylum and Refugee Outreach Committee.
-She is a third year medical student at University of Miami Miller School of Medicine, where she previously served as the director for the Human Rights Clinic of Miami.
+Madeline Cohen currently serves on the Asylum & Refugee Outreach Committee.
+She is a fourth-year medical student at University of Miami Miller School of Medicine, where she previously served as the co-director for the Human Rights Clinic of Miami.
 Before attending medical school, she studied environmental biology and sustainable development as an undergraduate at Columbia University.
 She additionally received a Master of Public Health degree at Columbia University, with a focus on climate change and health.
 She worked in sustainability management consulting as well as patient navigation for underinsured populations before attending medical school.
 She is committed to working as a physician and advocate for displaced persons.

 Regional Chapter Mentors

-Regional Chapter Mentor – Northeast: Rhea Fogla serves as a regional chapter mentor to New York.
-She is a current first year medical student at Weill Cornell Medical College and completed a degree in biology at Emory University before attending medical school.
-At Emory, she worked at a free women's clinic in Clarkston, Georgia, a population with a prominent refugee and aslyee population.
-After working at the clinic, she wanted to become more involved in human rights advocacy and joined the student board for the Weill Cornell Center for Human Rights where she currently serves as the Education and Curriculum Coordinator.
-Rhea is interested in improving medical education on human rights, as well as the resources to empower physicians and medical students to be stronger advocates for especially vulnerable populations
+Rhea Fogla serves as Regional Chapter Mentor to the Mid-Atlantic region.
+She is currently a second-year medical student at Weill Cornell Medical College and completed a degree in biology at Emory University before attending medical school.
+At Emory, she worked at a free women's clinic in Clarkston, Georgia, a population with a prominent refugee and asylee population.
+After working at the clinic, she wanted to become more involved in human rights advocacy and joined the student board for the Weill Cornell Center for Human Rights, where she currently serves as the Education and Curriculum Coordinator.
+Rhea is interested in improving medical education on human rights and sharing resources to empower physicians and medical students to be stronger advocates for especially vulnerable populations.